 LAST BUT NOT LEAST

-Read an extract from a book not yet available on the website.
+Read an extract from the books.

-This month: The Pfälzer Division in Flanders
+The Pfälzer Division in Flanders (available to purchase)

 NEW ON THE SHELF.
-THE FIELD-GREYS.
+This My War This My Death.

 Catarina de Bragança excerpt.